W427697/Discord-/docs/api/cli-options.md

 ### `dev`

-Compiles and serves a development build of your Storybook that reflects your source code changes in the browser in real time.
-Should be run from the root of your project.
+Compiles and serves as a development build of your Storybook that reflects your source code changes in the browser in real-time.
+It should be run from the root of your project.

 ```shell
 storybook dev [options]